 When creating a full-circle weld it's a requirement to use at least 4 points, the start, at 120 degrees, at 240 degrees, and at the endpoint which is back at the start of the weld.
 Any less than that and the robot will most likely not follow the path of the weld.
 Preferred is to use 5 points as it's easier to layout, start, 90 degrees, 180 degrees, 270 degrees, and the end which would be back at the start of the weld.

 Explanation of Radial Path Determination < 360 Degrees

 When creating radial welds less than 360 degrees it's a requirement that they must contain at least 3 points with the first two points being radial point types.
-For instance in the weld path shown below, points 2 and 3 would need to be radial points, and point 4 would be a linear point as the robot is departing the radius in a linear fashion moving from 4 to 5.
+For instance, in the weld path shown below, point 1 would be a linear point, points 2 and 3 would need to be radial points, and points 4 and 5 would be linear as the robot is departing the radius in a linear fashion moving from 4 to 5.